hyperfiddle/electric-fiddle/src/electric_tutorial/amb.md

 * Basically since the language is differential, we're automapping over *changesets*.
 So if we add a `:c` to `(e/amb :a :b)`, we need to incrementally maintain the resulting expression by adding `:c` for each of `(e/amb 1 2 3)`, which is a product over the changeset: `(1 :c) (2 :c) (3 :c)`.
 * This implies that the collections are held in memory so that `1 2 3` can be reconstructed.
 True!
 Reactive programming is a time-space tradeoff - you cache more stuff to recompute less stuff.

-Surprising interaction between auto-mapping and Electric's `if`.
+There's a surprising interaction between product semantics and `if`.
 Consider:
 ```
 (e/as-vec
   (let [x (e/amb 1 2 3)]